decent-im/prosody-modules/mod_muc_members_json/README.md

 ```
 muc_members_json_mucs = {
+-	-- This configures hats for the myroom@<this MUC host> MUC
 	myroom = {
+		-- The optional field 'member_hat' defines a hat that will be
+		-- added to any user that is listed in the members JSON
+		-- (regardless of what roles they have, if any)
 		member_hat = {
 			id = "urn:uuid:6a1b143a-1c5c-11ee-80aa-4ff1ce4867dc";
 			title = "Cool Member";
 		};
+		-- The optional field 'team_hats' defines one or more hats
+		-- that will be assigned to users that have the specified
+		-- roles in the JSON.
+		team_hats = {
+			janitor = {
+				id = "urn:uuid:ec32f550-7d5f-11ee-81ee-6b139cac3bf6";
+				title = "Janitor";
+			}
+		}
 	};
 }
 ```